skuttleman/one-shot-demo/GDD.md

     Doing this will knock out lights and other electronic security equipment until the backup generator comes online.
 All enemies are elevated to "alert" status (if not already higher).
 - Destroy/sabotage base communications
     This disables enemies' ability to communicate/coordinate with the rest of the base.
 All enemies are elevated to "alert" status (if not already higher).
-- Neutralize base communications officer
+- Neutralize base communications officer (BCO)
     This is a hard-to-find/hard-to-get-to enemy who moves about the level.
 Neutralizing them will allow you to hijack base comms and feed enemies misinformation (i.e. false player location, trigger a shift change, etc.).
     Enemies will eventually figure out the ruse and stop taking false instructions.